Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 Corfu’s kumquat.

-This bizarre fruit was brought to Corfu from China and it now grows abundantly in many regions.
-Today, this orange treat is used to produce jam, spoon sweets, and – of course – Corfu’s famous kumquat liqueur
+This bizarre fruit was brought to Corfu from China, and now it grows abundantly in many Corfu regions.
+Today, this orange treat makes jam, spoon sweets, and Corfu’s famous kumquat liqueur

 Crete or Corfu for Family Holidays